sisso/rust-space/rust/readme.md

 A delay system can centralize all delay logic.

 An issue is that all actions will require to be executed synchronous for all actions that can activate delay, since they will require write capability.
+Anyways, is already what is happening by using ActionActive

 Mostly of action control is already done by the Handler.
 Late update is a option to all progress creation.

+How the waiting action will know that its action is complete?
+- a new ActionProgressComplete component need to be inserted

+So all actions will only start if have no ActionProgress Timed actions will only complete when a ActionProgressCompleted exists

 ## Location